CLAUDE.md, AGENTS.md & Copilot Instructions: Configure Every AI Coding Assistant

 Claude Code reads CLAUDE.md files from three locations, merged in order:

-1. ~/.claude/CLAUDE.md — Your personal global instructions (applied to all projects)
+1. ~/.claude/CLAUDE.md — Your personal global instructions file (the claude md global file that applies to every project on your machine)

 2. ./CLAUDE.md — Project root instructions (shared with your team via git)